spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/managing-b2b-account/authenticating-as-a-company-user.md

 title: Authenticating as a company user
 description: Learn how to authenticate as a company user via Glue API.
 originalLink: https://documentation.spryker.com/2021080/docs/authenticating-as-a-company-user
+originalArticleId: 90ca8812-0b3c-473d-bcd7-b12805da2070
 redirect_from:
   - /2021080/docs/authenticating-as-a-company-user
   - /2021080/docs/en/authenticating-as-a-company-user
+  - /docs/authenticating-as-a-company-user
+  - /docs/en/authenticating-as-a-company-user
 ---

 This endpoint allows authenticating as a company user.

 ## Installation
-For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Company Account Feature Integration](https://documentation.spryker.com/docs/glue-api-company-account-api-feature-integration).
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Company Account Feature Integration](/docs/scos/dev/migration-and-integration/{{ page.version }}/feature-integration-guides/glue-api/glue-api-company-account-feature-integration.html).